BYRIO/krita-webdoc-zh/user_manual/drawing_tablets.rst

 Tablet drivers need to be made by the manufacturer.
 Sometimes, with really cheap tablets, the hardware is fine, but the driver is badly written, which means that the driver just doesn’t work well.
 We cannot do anything about this, sadly.
-You will have to sent a complaint to the manufacturer for this, or buy a better tablet with better quality drivers.
+You will have to send a complaint to the manufacturer for this, or buy a better tablet with better quality drivers.